 Clearing Up The Confusion About Deep Stops

-By Erik C. Baker
+Deep Stops Theory by Erik C. Baker

 The old adage, “an ounce of prevention is worth a pound of cure”, is certainly applicable to the various symptoms of decompression sickness (DCS).
 The best treatment of all for these maladies is to complete a sufficient decompression profile in the first place.
 Technical divers have observed that many ailments can be avoided by including deep stops in their profiles.
 A closer examination of the decompression model reveals that this practice serves to reduce or eliminate excessive overpressure gradients.
 Knowing this, the model can be modified to provide precise control of gradients and stops can be calculated within the decompression zone to the depth of the “deepest possible decompression stop.